Hep Stars: Notes on songwriting

 The album The Hep Stars (1966) is probably the most ABBA-related of the pre-ABBA period.
 It includes several songs written by Andersson and "Isn't It Easy To Say", the first joint composition by him and his new friend Ulvaeus, then a member of the acoustic group Hootenanny Singers, who mainly sang in the Swedish language.
 On the same album there was another song, "No Time", written by Ulvaeus alone.
 "No Time" was also recorded by the Hootenanny Singers in an acoustic version.
 Andersson and Ulvaeus also wrote two songs for the album Hep Stars På Svenska – "Speleman" and "Precis Som Alla Andra" – and "Flower in My Garden", which appeared on the album Songs We Sang 68.

 Among the hits were "I natt jag drömde" (a Swedish version of "Last Night I Had the Strangest Dream"), Mike Berry's "A Tribute to Buddy Holly" (#4, Sweden), "Malaika" (with lyrics in Swahili), "Wedding", "Consolation", "Cadillac" (#1, Sweden), "Farmer John" (#2, Sweden), "No Response" and "Sunny Girl".
 The group's last hit in 1969 was a cover of "Speedy Gonzales".

+Members

+Partial list based on information included in this Wikipedia page, the Hep Stars' official website, and Bruce Eder's biography of the band for AllMusic.